poonai/tempCheck/README.md

 Please join our mailing lit to discuss questions regarding the project: https://groups.google.com/forum/#!forum/opntec-dev

-Our chat channel is on gitter here: https://gitter.im/loklak/loklak
+Our chat channel is on gitter hee: https://gitter.im/loklak/loklak

 ## Why should I use loklak?